hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-okta.html.md

     - **Name ID format** (drop-down): EmailAddress (the full name for this format in the SAML specification is `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`).
     - **Application username** (drop-down): Email

-        -> **Note:** If you are using Terraform Enterprise version v201912-1 or later, you can also choose Email Prefix for the application username.
-(This was unreliable in older versions due to a bug that required usernames to be at least 3 characters.)
+        -> **Note:** If you are using Terraform Enterprise version v201912-1 or later, you can also choose Email Prefix for the application username (this was unreliable in older versions due to a bug that required usernames to be at least 3 characters).

     ![Screenshot: The "Configure SAML" page of Okta's new app workflow, with the specified settings entered.](./images/sso-okta-new-application-saml.png)